Skip to main content Skip to main navigation Skip to footer

 Then take the opportunity to attend a real lecture and get an idea of the course on site!

-Interested parties can write to the respective professors via the e-mail address provided and will then be informed of suitable dates and the room.
+If you are interested, please send us a message using the contact form at the bottom of this page and we will let you know suitable dates and the room where the event will take place.
 This way, you can easily get a taste of your desired degree program, gain an authentic insight into the course content, get to know professors personally and talk to students.

 Computer Science & Design